-We have formal employment agreements with Dr. Stotish, Dr. Rojas, Mr. Frank, and Christopher Martin, our General Counsel.
-Each agreement provides for the payment of a base salary, an annual bonus determined at the discretion of our Board of Directors based on achievement of financial targets, and other performance criteria and, for Dr. Stotish, a one-time grant of 3,000 stock options.
+We have entered into employment agreements with each of Ms. Wulf, Dr. Rojas, and Mr. Frank.
+Each agreement provides for the payment of a base salary; an annual bonus based on a percentage of the executive's salary, determined at the discretion of our Board of Directors based on achievement of financial targets and other performance criteria; and certain other forms of benefits and compensation.
+Ms. Wulf's agreement also included a one-time grant of an option to purchase 150,000 shares of our common stock and restricted shares of our common stock worth \$350,000.
+Each agreement also contains confidentiality and noncompetition provisions.
+In addition, under each agreement, we may terminate the employee's employment without notice or payment at any time for cause.